evergreen-innovations/focal-labview/README.md

 opkg install libc6-utils
 opkg install binutils
 ```
-Each of those commands should result in a succesful installation of the components listed.
-The first command is key, as this establishes the link to the NI package repositry.
+Each of those commands should result in a successful installation of the components listed.
+The first command is key, as this establishes the link to the NI package repository.
 The return from this opkg update command should look something like:
 ```bash
 Downloading http://download.ni.com/ni-linux-rt/feeds/2018.5/x64/all/Packages.gz.
 Updated source 'uri-all-0'.